OICR/softeng-blog/_posts/chang_wang/2017-01-03-Legacy-Build-Tool-Migration.md

 ### Code splitting

 Splitting out a library into a separate deferred bundle is as simple as [wrapping `require.ensure([], require => { /**/ })`](https://github.com/icgc-dcc/dcc-portal/blob/c889673cd336f82b439e433fb080779cd548d772/dcc-portal-ui/app/scripts/genomemaps/js/viewer.js#L147) at the very top of directive link functions where the library is used.
-Since we're using an arrow function, context still remains the same, the directive just takes a bit longer to initialize
+Since we're using an arrow function, context still remains the same and the code being wrapped shouldn't need to be touched, the directive just takes a bit longer to initialize

 ## Next steps